1.0 Academic Coach Training Course

 2. Demonstration: Your trainer will demonstrate how to use the tool or skill being discussed with a volunteer client from class.

-3. Practice: The last portion of class is reserved for practice time, and you will be broken into pairs to practice the coaching tool or skill with a classmate.
-This section concludes with a reflection.
+3. Practice: The last portion of class is reserved for practice time.
+You will be broken into pairs to practice the coaching tool or skill with a classmate and then conclude with a reflection.

 Textbooks/PDFs Included

-• Optional: Build Your Life’s Work(book) by John Andrew Williams and Amois Marie Williams (May be purchased by emailing support@coachtrainingedu.com
+• Optional: Build Your Life’s Work(digital book available in your coach portal) by John Andrew Williams and Amois Marie Williams (currently unavailable for purchase)

 Additional Courses